rmc29/catan/README.md

 The app is written in React Native and built using [Expo](https://expo.dev).
 You can either:
 - install the APK on an Android device (I haven't tested it on iOS at all)
-- or download the code and follow the Expo instructions below to build it on a desktop, and then run it in either a browser, an emulator on desktop, or sandboxed on a mobile device using Expo Go.
+- or download the code and follow the Expo instructions below to build it on a desktop, and then run it in either a browser, an emulator on desktop, or sandboxed on a mobile device using Expo Go
+- or follow the EAS instructions below to build the APK yourself.

 ## Expo instructions
 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).